muledagnaw/myfirstrepository/README.md

 # myfirstrepository
 This is my first repository.
 I am Mulugeta Alemayehu a PhD student at AAU.
+It has been now almost three months since i started this repository.